zfphex/softui/mockups/Event Handlers on Container Children.md

 }
 ```

 One work around for this is that every single ui element is contained in the same struct.
-I _think_ this is the way xilem works.
+I _think_ this is the way em works.

 ```rs
 struct App {